 Dog dentists specialize in dog dental care.
 But do dogs need trips to the dentist?
 And is dental care really necessary for a healthy, well fed dog?

 Most Labs have a perfect set of gleaming white adult teeth by around seven months of age.
-If your little one is under six months old, don’t miss our puppy teething timeline and stages guide!

 We all want our Labradors to keep their new grown up teeth perfect for the longest time.
 Not to mention their sweet smelling puppy breath.